June 4, 2026

 • Total amount due: Including taxes, fees, and discounts

-Invoices serve as a legal document of a financial transaction.
-They can serve as a source of truth in the event of a customer dispute.
+Invoices serve as a legal record of a financial transaction.
+They can act as a source of truth in the event of a customer dispute.
 They also help you maintain accurate financial records for tax purposes, potential audits, and effective cash flow management.

 When should you send an invoice?